fxbox/abigail-device/README.md

 Note that the `npm install` step will fail if you have not first installed the prerequsites.

 Starting and Stopping Abigail Device
 ------------------------------------

+Before running the client, rename the config.json.tpl to config.json and modify the IP of the server to an instance of the abigail voice-server.

 To run the client once, just to try it out: